 You only get one chance to make a good first impression, as the cliché goes, and for many companies that begins the moment a visitor walks into your office, showroom, or briefing center.
 Immediate assessments are being made about your brand’s authenticity — perhaps even unconsciously.
 A company’s corporate environment design is the most immediate expression of its brand and values.
 Read on to learn how three companies are immersing their employees, board members, potential partners, and their communities in their brand story in inspiring and extraordinary ways.

-A legend in corporate environment design is Denmark-based Lego — yes, the interlocking plastic toy brick people.
-Early in the 21st century, the company boasted an area in its corporate headquarters that was tantamount to an interactive art installation:
+A legend in corporate environment design is Denmark-based Lego.
+Early in the 21st century, the company curated an area in its corporate headquarters that was tantamount to an interactive art installation.

 “To enter, visitors first donned unibody clean suits and slipped on paper hospital booties.
 Middle-aged toy buyer and retail guests suddenly found themselves dressed like new fathers about to enter the birthing room,” writes Patrick Hanlon in Primalbranding: Create Zealots for Your Brand, Your Company, and Your Future.
 “In the first room, a television blared about war and violence and the chaos of humankind.
 A table and chair hanged upside down from the ceiling: The world had been turned upside down and inside out.
 The next room was the birthing room, and a woman giving birth scream on an audio track…”

-Now, not every company requires the extreme whimsy of Lego but perhaps those tasked with corporate environment design should keep in mind that a brand-consistent experience not only makes a good first impression, but it also makes a lasting impression.
+Now, not every company requires the extreme whimsy of Lego, the global eye of Airbnb, or a towering climbing wall like REI, but those tasked with corporate environment design should keep in mind that a brand-consistent experience not only makes a good first impression, it also makes one that lasts.